db-tu-dresden/SiMoD23-SIMD-FPGA/README.md

 #### Aceeleration evaluation
 Our next experiment evaluates the achieved bandwidth for concurrent calculations on both the host CPU and the FPGA (see `eval/eval_acceleration.cpp`).
 Here, we vary the amount of concurrent threads on the host processor and additionally dispatch the same SIMD-kernel to the FPGA.
 The host code is executed using \SI{512}{\bit} sized AVX512 registers and the FPGA kernel is also parameterized to use \SI{512}{\bit} for its register width.

+---
+### Compile and Execute
+Possible with the help of Intel DevCloud for oneAPI (https://devcloud.intel.com/oneapi/).
+Access is free of charge and corresponding `Makefile` is available.
+Environment variables may still need to be set.